-Commute Times: Regionwide, just under 40% of commuters travel more than 30 minutes to work.
+Commute Times: The average commute times for the SPC region were obtained from the 2013-2017 ACS Means of Transportation to Work by Travel Time to Work, which reports on travel times (5-minute bins) for workers 16 years and over who did not work at home.
+Regionwide, just under 40% of commuters travel more than 30 minutes to work.
 In Allegheny County, 40.6% had commutes longer than 30 minutes and 9.8 % had commutes shorter than 10 minutes.
 Given the relatively short trip distances, this indicates that traffic congestion, higher use of transit, and higher density of traffic signals increase travel times in the region's most populated area Indiana County residents had the shortest commutes; about 21.3% of them had commutes below 10 minutes.